 How to build a B2B PR Plan in six easy steps

-This article goes back to basics, and looks at how you might build a plan for a B2B PR campaign.
+This article goes back to basics, and explains how to build a plan for a B2B PR campaign.

 1. Define the audience